jaxwedel/healthapp/README.md

 ## Available Scripts

+To install the dependencies, run:

+### 'npm install'

+To install nodemon, run:

+### 'npm i nodemon --save-dev'

-In the project directory, you can run:
+In the project directory (root), you can now run:

 ### 'npm start'